pvsfair/simple-injector/README.md

 ### `SimpleInjector().lazy(class, obj)`
-Used to register a class with its instantiate object on the dependencies list. any call to `SimpleInjector().resolve(class)` to this class will be resolved with the object previously provided.
+Used to register a class with its instantiate object on the dependencies list.
+Any call to `SimpleInjector().resolve(class)` to this class will be resolved with the object previously provided.

 ### `SimpleInjector().resolve(class)` or `inject`
 Used to resolve a dependency of a class that has been registered prior to the execution of this resolve method.
-This method will return any object it has on the dependency list for this class, if it is a singleton, or a registered object, otherwise it will return a new instance for the class provided, injecting all needed dependencies, if they were registered prior to the execution of this method.
+This method will return an object it has on the dependency list for this class, if it is a singleton, or a registered object, otherwise it will return a new instance for the class provided, injecting all needed dependencies, if they were registered prior to the execution of this method.

 ### `SimpleInjector().instantiate(class, extraParams={})`
 Can be used if you need to get a new instance of some class, or if you want a new instance and want to override some param on the constructor of the class.

 ### `SimpleInjector().reset()`
-Can be used if you need to be sure that the SimpleInjector has no dependencies registered on its list.
+Can be used if you need to be sure that the SimpleInjector has no dependencies registered on its list